 Forest protection and the management of natural resources in Manu Biosphere Reserve, Peru

-As of: July 2020
+As of: June 2021

 State of implementation/results

 - The Manu National Park monitoring and control program has verified through aerial surveillance and special patrols that 96 % of the reserve is in good condition with no evidence of illegal activities.

-- The project's support for the management of the Manu Biosphere Reserve enabled the positioning of the brand “Manu Biosphere Reserve” and the realization of trade fairs of the Biosphere Reserve in the city of Cusco.
-This has enabled 100 producers in the reserve's five districts to access the market and sell their products.
+- The project's support for the management of the Manu Biosphere Reserve enabled the positioning of the brand “Manu Biosphere Reserve” and the organisation of trade fairs of the Biosphere Reserve in the city of Cusco.
+This has enabled 100 producers in the reserve's five districts to access the regional market and sell their products.